 Synchronous Versus Asynchronous Optical Sampling

-When data are recorded in the time domain for different delay times, the delay time is often varied with a mechanical delay line, realized e.g. with a corner cube on a motorized translation stage.
+When data are recorded in the time domain for different delay times, the delay time is often varied with an optical delay line, realized e.g. with a corner cube prism on a motorized translation stage.
 This approach, however, called synchronous sampling, limits the speed with which a range of delays can be realized, and consequently the speed with which whole transmission spectra or the alike can be recorded.